-The facility director and manager provide consultation to investigators to determine which imaging and radiotherapy methodologies are best suited to meet their research objectives.
-The SAIRF has a scientific advisory committee as a resource that provides expertise in the areas of molecular imaging, radiochemistry, ultrasound/photoacoustics, computed tomography (CT), magnetic resonance imaging, image processing, and radiotherapy.
-The SAIRF staff will advise regarding optimal parameters and considerations in order to answer specific scientific questions.
+UW Small Animal Imaging and Radiotherapy Facility (SAIRF) MISSION The mission of the University of Wisconsin Carbone Cancer Center's (UWCCC) Small Animal Imaging and Radiotherapy Facility (SAIRF) is to provide innovative, state-of-the-art, affordable, noninvasive, high-resolution, in-vivo and ex-vivo imaging and radiotherapy support to UWCCC members, UW researchers, and industries that use small animal models in their research.
+Consultation The facility director and manager provide consultation to investigators to determine which imaging and radiotherapy methodologies will answer their research questions.
+The SAIRF has a scientific advisory committee that provides expertise in molecular imaging, radiochemistry, ultrasound/photoacoustics, computed tomography (CT), magnetic resonance imaging, image processing, dosimetry and radiotherapy.
+The SAIRF staff will provide expertise regarding optimal parameters and considerations to achieve the more accurate results.
 As some examples, animal diet, temperature, anesthesia, imaging modality, contrast agent(s), drug administration, time point(s), experimental group numbers, scan duration, gating, temporal/spatial resolution, static vs dynamic, and image reconstruction are considered.
 Lastly, SAIRF staff will train users to accurately and efficiently analyze imaging data using our free post-processing workstations.

-Micro-imaging & radiotherapy suite

-We have enjoyed tremendous institutional support for our first class 2000 square foot facility that was specifically designed for small animal molecular imaging and radiotherapy in the Wisconsin Institutes for Medical Research (WIMR) 1 tower, a 9-story research building attached to the hospital, and adjacent to the School of Pharmacy and the Waisman Research Institute.
-This facility houses the Siemens Inveon Hybrid microPET/CT, MILabs U-SPECT6/CT^{UHR}, Perkin Elmer IVIS Spectrum, Fujifilm VisualSonics Vevo2100 LAZR photoacoustic/ultrasound, Faxitron Ultrafocus Digital X-ray, Perkin Elmer Wizard2 Gamma Counter, Fluoptics Fluobeam, Abaxis HM5 Hematology complete blood count (CBC) Analyzer, Abaxis VS2 Blood Chemistry Analyzer, Agilent 4.7T MRI and associated hyperpolarization apparatus, and three X-ray radiators (Xstrahl SARRP, RS225, and CIX3).
+Micro-imaging & radiotherapy suite We have enjoyed tremendous institutional support for our first class ~3000 square foot facility that was specifically designed for small animal molecular imaging and radiotherapy in the Wisconsin Institutes for Medical Research (WIMR) 1 tower, a 9-story research building surrounded by the UW Hospital, Madison Veterans Affairs Hospital, School of Pharmacy and Waisman Research Institute.
+This facility houses the Siemens Inveon Hybrid microPET/CT.
+MILabs U-SPECT6/CT^{UHR}, Perkin Elmer IVIS Spectrum, Fujifilm VisualSonics Vevo2100 LAZR photoacoustic/ultrasound, Faxitron Ultrafocus Digital X-ray, Perkin Elmer Wizard2 Gamma Counter, Fluoptics Fluobeam, Abaxis HM5 Hematology complete blood count (CBC) Analyzer, Abaxis VS2 Blood Chemistry Analyzer, 4.7T Magnetic Resonance Imaging (MRI), three X-ray radiators (Xstrahl SARRP, RS225, and CIX3), Isoplexis IsoSpark Duo, and an Attune NxT flow cytometer.
 We have a designated area with 4 computationally powerful workstations for image analysis.
 We boast two of our own animal holding rooms; one dedicated to housing imaging animals and the other for radiotherapy (external beam and systemic molecularly targeted radionuclide therapy) animals.
 Each animal housing facility has strictly regulated temperature, humidity, pressure, light/dark cycles, and contains Innovive HEPA-filter ventilated rodent housing racks, specifically for holding radioactive animals and those involved in longitudinal studies.
-The WIMR complex is strategically located adjacent to the animal vivarium where non-radioactive animals involved in imaging studies are housed.
+The WIMR complex is strategically located adjacent to the animal vivarium where nonradioactive animals involved in imaging studies are housed.
 The SAIRF preclinical molecular imaging suite is designed with translational research in mind as supported by our lab neighboring the clinical research GE Discovery VCT, GE Discovery 710 PET/CT, and GE Signa PET/MRI scanners.
 Also, next to the SAIRF is the cyclotron, radiochemistry, and radiopharmacy facilities which provide expertise on PET agent production and synthesis in a collaborative or fee-for-service basis.
 The SAIRF director and manager coordinate radionuclide and radiotracer synthesis with the Cyclotron Group led by Drs.
-Jon Engle and Todd Barnhart in the Medical Physics Department.
-Alternatively, agents may be acquired from commercial sources such as PETNET, IBA Molecular, or Sofie Biosciences.
+Jon Engle and Todd Barnhart in the Medical 1111 Highland Avenue Madison, WI 53792-3252